 Use case 2: To remotely monitor vital signs

 Remote monitoring ensures the real-time transmission of data from a patient to a provider.
 Patients can systematically forward health data including weight, heart rate, pulse, and blood pressure.

-Data collection and transmission is typically facilitated by means of the Internet of Things (IoT).
-Wearable devices include the Apple Watch, Fitbit devices, smart touchscreen glucose meters, and implantable cardiac devices.
-Receiving this information in a timely manner helps a provider promptly adjust treatment and consequently provide better care.
+Data collection and transmission is typically facilitated by means of Internet of Things (IoT) devices.
+Wearable IoT devices include the Apple Watch, Fitbit devices, smart touchscreen glucose meters, and implantable cardiac devices.
+Receiving information from such devices in a timely manner helps a provider promptly adjust treatment and consequently provide better care.

-The recent survey from healthinsurance.com that we previously mentioned found that among 1,000 Medicare-eligible seniors that used a telehealth service, 28 percent tracked their vital signs using a wearable device.
+The recent survey by healthinsurance.com that we previously mentioned found that among 1,000 Medicare-eligible seniors that used a telehealth service, 28 percent tracked their vital signs using a wearable device.

 By the way, Healthfully, an all-round healthcare management solution with virtual visit functionality that was created by Yalantis, provides remote patient monitoring tools by means of fitness trackers and medical devices.

 Use case 3: To ensure patient engagement via patient portals

 Patient portals are secure websites that give patients easy 24/7 access to their personal health data.
 By logging in with a username and password, a user can check health data such as recent doctor visits, lab results, and medications.

 In addition, some patient portals enable patients to schedule non-urgent visits, text their doctors, learn about health-related matters, and even benefit from social community components.

 We implemented community components in Healthfully.
 Medical personnel, relatives, and friends can build a patient-centered community in Healthfully with different levels of access to a patient’s health information.
 There are also anonymous communities devoted to different health problems in which patients can share their challenges and experiences.